ashishsamarth/Cloud/Azure/Topic-Wise-Notes/003-Azure-Storage.md

 Another important feature of ADL Gen2 is that it is a Hadoop-compatible filesystem.
 So, building any open source analytics pipeline on top of ADL Gen2 is a breeze.
 Gen2 also supports Locally Redundant Storage (LRS), Zone Redundant Storage (ZRD), and Geo Redundant Storage (GRS) for data redundancy and recovery, while Gen1 only supports LRS.

-You can access your blob storage at: https://**storage-account**.dfs.core.windows.net
+You can access your Gen 2 storage at: https://**storage-account**.dfs.core.windows.net

 To create an ADLS Gen2 account, you need to select the "Enable hierarchical namespace" checkbox on the Create a storage account screen: